Partnership aims to improve emergency care in four remote First Nations

 Cultural safety and anti-racism, first responders, primary care and community readiness, are some of the topics being examined, said Malcomson.

-The ECOs will advocate for their community’s specific needs to the working groups, which are comprised of medical students, professors, health directors, NTC management, along with doctors and nurses.
+The EOCs will advocate for their community’s specific needs to the working groups, which are comprised of medical students, professors, health directors, NTC management, along with doctors and nurses.

 Two more working groups for transportation and community will be created this fall, and the program also plans to develop a Nuu Chah Nulth-based educational video on cardiopulmonary resuscitation (CPR).
 Those who wish to participate can contact Nicole Malcomson.

-Elmer Frank has been hired as the ECO for Tla-o-qui-aht and Elizabeth Jack was hired as the ECO for Ka:'yu:'k't'h'/Che:k'tles7et'h'.
-Ahousaht has yet to appoint an ECO, said Malcomson.
+Elmer Frank has been hired as the EOC for Tla-o-qui-aht and Elizabeth Jack was hired as the EOC for Ka:'yu:'k't'h'/Che:k'tles7et'h'.
+Ahousaht has yet to appoint an EOC, said Malcomson.

 “We bring together western science and Nuu-chah-nulth knowledge and ways of knowing to ensure the best of both worlds,” read a release from Kwiis-hen-niip.